VBA complaints process

 If the complaint was made within six years of the plumbing work and you do not want the original licensed plumber to return to the site, your complaint may be referred for investigation for release of insurance details.
 This will also occur if the plumber is no longer licensed or no longer available to rectify plumbing work.

 If an investigation finds that a complaint is substantiated, the plumber may be referred for a formal inquiry.
 This involves a panel considering the evidence, and may result in:

 - the plumber having to complete further training

 - cancellation of the plumber's licence or registration for up to three years.

 Make a complaint

 If you are ready to lodge your complaint, visit VBA360 to register and access the online complaints form.

 Once you have lodged your complaint, you will automatically receive an acknowledgement.
 The complaint will then be queued for allocation to an Assessment Officer.
 The timeframe for allocation will vary as it depends on the volume of complaints being experienced at the time.
 Once allocated and an initial assessment is completed, the Assessment Officer will contact you to discuss the matter in more detail.

 You may be asked to provide more evidence depending on the nature of the complaint.

-We are unable to give time frames for how long a complaint will take to conclude, as this depends on the information that needs to be gathered and the complexity of the matter.
-Sources of information include the local council, the RBS, the subject(s) of the complaint and other parties.
+We are unable to give timeframes for how long a complaint will take to conclude, as this depends on the information that needs to be gathered and the complexity of the matter.
+Sources of information include the local council, the Relevant Building Surveyor (RBS), the subject(s) of the complaint and other parties.
 If expert technical advice is required, this may also contribute to the time it takes to reach a conclusion.